joelshu1/aircron/README.md

 - The backend diff logic is robust: it never shows phantom changes—only actionable changes that would actually affect the crontab.
 - The UI always fetches the latest backend diff and never shows stale or cached data.

+### API/Diff Note

+- The backend now matches jobs by unique ID for all diff operations, ensuring only true changes are shown in the review modal.

 ---

 ## 📊 Logging & Monitoring